mawngo/go-batch/README.md

 However, the default configuration of the Loader is different:

-- It counts the number of pending keys instead of load request, which can be changed by `WithBatchLoaderCountInput` option.
 - Default max item is `1000`
 - Default wait time is `16ms`
 - Default concurrency is unlimited.

+Since version 2.5, the loader counts the number of pending load requests instead of pending keys for limit.
+To restore old behavior, pass `WithLoaderCountKeys()` to run config.

 ### Caching